 The oils that go under the label of 'Extra Virgin' or else 'Virgin' Olive Oils are the ones that should by law, follow the original procedure for producing Olive Oil.
 That is, without heating and adding anything AT ALL into the oil.
 These oils are 'supposed to' be pure Olive Oil made out of fresh olives with all of its natural characteristics and nutritional value.
 And I say 'supposed to' because even under the label of 'Extra Virgin' Olive Oil there are big frauds going on...

 The Fake Olive Oils

-There are quite some Big Olive Oil companies that sell fake Olive Oil under the label of ‘Extra Virgin’.
+There are a few Big Olive Oil companies that sell fake Olive Oil under the label of 'Extra Virgin'.
 The good thing, in this case, is that since they are not lawfully allowed to do this, they will get stopped eventually.
 The bad thing though, is that this will probably happen after you have already bought a bottle from them.
 Here is a list of The 14 Fake Olive Oil Companies to avoid.

 So which is the best Olive Oil to buy?
 The best olive oil to buy is the real one.
 It will be harder to find but once you find that one brand that sells the real thing, then stick to it.
-And of course be prepared to spend some extra pennies on it as it will not be as cheap as fake Olive Oil.
+And of course, be prepared to spend some extra pennies on it as it will not be as cheap as fake Olive Oil.
 The brands that I personally know and trust for their good quality and authenticity of Olive Oil, are these Greek ones.
 The following links are affiliate links.

 - 2017 GOLD Medal Winner PJ KABOS-Greek Extra Virgin Olive Oil